rolandholik/Quixote/Documentation/tsem.rst

 The ABI documentation file contains a complete description of the output that is generated by each of these files.

-A security model, for an internally modeled domain, is loaded by writing the valid security points to the 'state' file in the control plane.
+A security model for an internally modeled domain is loaded by writing the valid security points to the 'state' file in the control plane.
 This will result in the 'trajectory' file having no event descriptions for a sealed model, since the event description vector is